Code generation for MIC32 (Binary Counter)

 label="Старший бит", lw=3)

-As we can see from the modelled graphs, the binary counter algorithm works correctly, now we can proceed to code generation and execution of the model code on the target device.
+As can be seen from the simulated graphs, the binary counter algorithm is working correctly, now you can proceed to code generation and execution of the model code on the target device.

 Code generation